Riot V - Unleash the Fire

 "Esoteric Warfare" is in its own little world-one owned by Mayhem, of course.
 The big elephant in the room is the departure of Blasphemer, who proved to be an integral part in the band's creative avenues during his tenor.

 Today Benny Andersson, the lead singer for Swedish fuzz rockers Maskin, tells us about the title track from their brand new album 'Storm,' which was recorded at the Truckfighters' studio Bombshelter.

 Classics: Virgin Steele - Invictus

 Is the last bite as good as the first?
 Well, "Invictus" has the decency to rightfully accept its place as the weakest chapter in Virgin Steele's three-part "The Marriage of Heaven and Hell" saga.

-Today Mark Peters from Engineers tells us about the song 'Fight or Flight', the first song from their brand new album 'Always Returning,' which was released this week.
+Today Mark Smit from Knight Area tells us about the song 'Running Away' from their brand new album 'Hyperdrive,' which was released earlier this week.

 Manilow is surely an ironic name for this London rock band.
 Vocalist Dean Moston is far closer to Johnny Rotten than crooner Barry, that's for sure.
 Its four-song EP may remind you of early Sex Pistols.

 Today Revocation's singer and guitarist Dave Davidson tells us about the the title track to their brand new album 'Deathless,' which was released this week